MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/dependency-tracking-solution-components.md

   There are three types of solution component dependencies:

   **Solution Internal**
-  Internal dependencies are managed by CDS for Apps.
+  Internal dependencies are managed by Common Data Service.
 They exist when a particular solution component can’t exist without another solution component.

   **Published**
   Published dependencies are created when two solution components are related to each other and then published.
 To remove this type of dependency, the association must be removed and the entities published again.